 - Place all of the smoothie recipe ingredients into a blender and blend for 1-2 minutes or until smooth.

 - Pour the smoothie into a glass and enjoy!

 You can add more liquid if you prefer a runnier consistency or add some extra ice cubes to make it ice cold!

 Green smoothie recipes can be so versatile because you can include different superfoods, depending on what your body needs at the time.
-With this healthy green smoothie, the main ingredients are always the same but you can sub in any other superfoods, like goji berries, spirulina powder or maca.
+With a good healthy green smoothie, you can sub in any other superfoods, like goji berries, spirulina powder or maca for some variety.